martenhc/3d-model-viewer/README.md

 ### Features

-The module will be able to receive a .glb model and an optional list of hotspots and information which will be rendered on top of the model.
+The module receives a .glb model and an optional list of hotspots and information which will be rendered on top of the model.

 A tool to calculate the hotspots coordinates will be built after the module is ready.